 Post-fault constraint management commercial solutions

-(This work was formerly referred to as 'Commercial solutions in NOA'.
-We have renamed it for clarity.)
+(This work was formerly referred to as 'Commercial solutions in NOA'.)

 Stability pathfinding project

 We also want to explore the benefits and practicalities of applying a NOA-type approach to the operability aspects of system stability.
 In this context we are talking about stability of frequency, voltage and the ability of a network user to remain connected to the system during normal operation, during a fault and after a fault.
 Synchronous generation provides many benefits to system stability that will need to be replaced when this type of generation runs less frequently.

 We are exploring how to articulate and quantify the properties synchronous generation gives us, the potential for these to be provided by alternative technologies, and the value of a NOA type process for stability.
 We published some of our work on the impact of declining short circuit levels in our System Operability Framework (SOF) document, and during 2019 we intend to invite technical and commercial solutions from across the industry to address needs in specific locations.

 The changing nature of the electricity system means that it is increasingly important that we study the system needs across more of the year than our current focus of winter peak.
 In the future, a probabilistic approach could allow us to pinpoint specific issues down to circuit level so that the most cost-effective, whole system solution, can be identified.
 We are set out our emerging findings on this in the Electricity Ten Year Statement .